 Location, Location, Location ..

 Is the catch cry of the real estate industry and is very relevant in the world of audio.
 Almost every component within your system, including cables, can do with a “good place to live”, and all of these “locations“ have relevance to performance.
-The place to start are the sources.
+The place to start are the sources, especially the turntable.
 Anything compromised in their set up and location travels right through the system to be finally delivered by the speakers.
 An old audio industry adage is “garbage in, garbage out”.

 Applicable to all components is the requirement for a stable, solid and generally weighty stand, rack or other storage item.
 The mass and stability of the stand along with the mass of the components themselves, is beneficial, as all components will have some level of vibration, caused by the mains AC frequency.
 Small, yes, of detrimental consequence?….
 Often.